 To prevent an overfitting to one spectrum or one peptide, experiments prohibiting the distribution of PSMs stemming from one spectrum or one peptide on training and validation splits were conducted.
 Because they yielded no usable results, they are not shown in detail in this thesis.
 For both, the results did not change, suggesting that neither PSMs with the same spectrum nor with the same peptide are significantly more similar than unrelated PSMs.

 This thesis produced a working version of Percolator in python.
-As Fondrie and Noble, who also transferred Percolator to python and called it mokapot, write, this can be used to add flexibility to ones analyses.
+As Fondrie and Noble, who also transferred Percolator to python and called it mokapot, note, this can be used to add flexibility to ones analyses.
 It is quite simple, for example, using another classifier than linear SVMs, since the machine learning methods from scikit-learn usually support the same arguments and attributes.
 Also, experiments like performing imputation are implemented conveniently with the scikit-learn library.

 Although the experiments with smaller datasets brought no concrete findings, it confirmed the presumption that the Percolator algorithm works worse on smaller datasets.